Medicaid Advantage Plus Model Member Handbook

 MAP is a program for people who have both Medicare and Medicaid.
 You are eligible to join the MAP Program if you meet all of the following requirements:

-- Reside in the plan's service area which is [list Plan's service area],
+2. Reside in the Plan's service area which is [Insert Plan's service area],

-- Are capable at the time of enrollment of returning to or remaining in your home and community without jeopardy to your health and safety,
+6. Are capable at the time of enrollment of returning to or remaining in your home and community without jeopardy to your health and safety or you are permanently placed in a nursing home,

 You must choose one of the doctors from the plan to be your Primary Care Provider (PCP).
-If you decide later to change your Medicare plan, you will also have to leave [Insert Plan Name] MAP.
+If you decide later to change your Medicare plan, you will also have to leave [Insert Plan Name].

 New York Independent Assessor Program (NYIAP) - Initial Assessment Process